Sigmmma/c20/EDITORS.md

 * If a topic is growing too large, consider splitting it up and taking its large sections to a child page (a subdirectory).
 * Child pages expand upon the topic of a parent.

+### Markdown tips
+* Ordered and unordered list items should not have empty lines between them, or else it will not be considered a proper list by the parser.

 ### Writing style
 * All headings in a markdown document start at H1 (a single "#") and sub-headings must never skip a level; you can't have an H3 follow an H1.
 * Titles use sentence case, with the first word capitalized only.
 The exception is if the title or parts of it are a proper noun like a person's name.